halkyonio/tap/TCE-README.md

 ## TCE installation

-Install TCE and download the [Snapshot](https://github.com/vmware-tanzu/community-edition#latest-daily-build) of TCE of March 8th as it proposed now: cartographer + kpack
+Install TCE and download a version `>= 0.11` or a [snapshot](https://github.com/vmware-tanzu/community-edition#latest-daily-build) as it supports to install now: cartographer, kpack and more will come soon: FluxCD, kubeapps, ...

 ```bash
 mkdir tce && cd tce/
 TCE_OS_VERSION="tce-linux-amd64-v0.11.0-dev.1"